gazebo-tooling/release-tools/source-repo-scripts/README.md

 ### bump_dependency.bash

+> [!NOTE]
-> [!IMPORTANT] the script has been migrated to work with non-versioned packages as
+> The script has been migrated to work with non-versioned packages as
 > described in https://github.com/gazebo-tooling/release-tools/issues/1244

 The script will bump the major version of a library for a given collection taking